KrumaKruma/MinimaHopping/docs/GETTING_STARTED/parameters.rst

     beta_increase, 1.1, Factor for increaseing the temperature alpha_accept, 0.95, factor for decreasing Ediff
     alpha_reject, 1.05, factor for increasing Ediff
-    fixed_cell_simulation, False, If True the simulation cell is fixed, no variable cell shape features are activated. n_soft, 20, number of softening steps
+    fixed_cell_simulation, False, If True the simulation cell is fixed; no variable cell shape features are activated. n_soft, 20, number of softening steps
     soften_positions, 1e-2, step size for softening the positions soften_lattice, 1e-3, step size for softening the lattice (only relevant for periodic boundary conditions)